Vitamin A is most known for maintaining healthy vision, but there's more to this nutrient than meets the eye.

 The liver processes beta-carotene into vitamin A, which supports healthy vision and a strong immune system, plays a role in reproduction and helps your organs work properly, according to the NIH.

-How Much Vitamin A Do You Need?
+How Much Vitamin A Do You Need Per Day?

 Adults assigned female at birth need 700 micrograms of RAE of vitamin A per day while adults assigned male at birth need 900 micrograms of RAE per day.

-1. Sweet Potato: 1,922 mcg RAE, 214% DV
+1. Sweet Potato: 214% DV

-Sweet potatoes provide 215 percent of the DV for vitamin A per 1 cup cooked as well as complex carbohydrates needed for energy and nearly a quarter of your daily needs for fiber.
+Sweet potatoes provide 1,922 mcg RAE or 215 percent of the DV for vitamin A per 1 cup cooked as well as complex carbs needed for energy and nearly a quarter of your daily needs for fiber.
+One medium baked sweet potato contains 122 percent of the DV for vitamin A.

 Because vitamin A is fat-soluble (like vitamins D, E and K), it's important to make sure you're getting enough fat in your diet to help your body absorb the nutrient.
-So pair your baked sweet potato with cheese or chili, two fat-rich foods that help your body absorb the vitamin A in the potato (and they tastes great, too).
-One medium baked sweet potato contains 122 percent of the DV for vitamin A.
+Pair baked sweet potato with cheese or chili, two fat-rich foods that help your body absorb the vitamin A in the potato.

-2. Carrots: 1,329 mcg RAE, 148% DV
+2. Carrots: 148% DV

 What's up, Doc?
 Bugs Bunny must have 20/20 vision thanks to his love for crunchy carrots.
 The root vegetable is known for being eye-healthy, and that's thanks to its beta-carotene, which the body converts to vitamin A.

-3. Butternut Squash: 1,144 mcg RAE, 127% DV
+3. Butternut Squash: 127% DV

-4. Spinach: 943.2 mcg RAE, 105% DV
+4. Spinach: 105% DV

 We talked about Bugs Bunny and now we're on to Popeye the Sailor Man.
 Bugs loves carrots and Popeye loves spinach — both for good reason.

-5. Mustard Greens: 865.2 mcg RAE, 96% DV
+5. Mustard Greens: 96% DV

-6. Collard Greens: 722 mcg RAE, 80% DV
+6. Collard Greens: 80% DV

 While collard greens are similar in nutrition to other leafy greens, like spinach and kale, they can be a welcome change in cooking: Just try one of these antioxidant-rich collard greens recipes.

-7. Hubbard Squash: 686.7 mcg RAE, 76% DV
+7. Hubbard Squash: 76% DV

-8. Swiss Chard: 535.5 mcg RAE, 60% DV
+8. Swiss Chard: 60% DV

 If you're still looking for leafy greens that aren't spinach and kale, enter Swiss chard.
 This leafy green is popular among CSA (community-supported agriculture) bounties.

-No matter the leafy green you prefer, eating one serving per day has been linked with slower age-related cognitive decline, according to a January 2018 study published in Neurology.
+No matter the leafy green you prefer, eating one serving per day has been linked with slower age-related cognitive decline, according to a January 2018 study in Neurology.

-9. Winter Squash: 535.1 mcg RAE, 59% DV
+9. Winter Squash: 59% DV

-10. Cantaloupe Melon: 299.1 mcg RAE, 33% DV
+10. Cantaloupe Melon: 33% DV

 Melon, like cantaloupe, is also a good source of vitamin C and potassium.

-12. Red Bell Peppers: 233.9 mcg RAE, 26% DV
+11. Red Bell Peppers: 26% DV

 Fresh red bell peppers add a nutritious crunch to your snacks, salads and sandwiches.
 Per 1-cup serving, they provide 26 percent of the DV for vitamin A and 211 percent of the DV for vitamin C.

-13. Romaine Lettuce: 204.9 mcg RAE, 23% DV
+12. Romaine Lettuce: 23% DV

-14. Apricots: 177.2 mcg RAE, 20% DV
+13. Apricots: 20% DV

-And dried fruit makes for a tasty, nutritious mix-in to your favorite nut-based trail mix.
+Dried fruit makes for a tasty, nutritious mix-in to your favorite nut-based trail mix.
 Per 1 ounce, dried apricots provide 20 percent of the DV for vitamin A as well as fiber and quick-acting carbs for energy.

 Dried fruits are higher in sugar than their fresh counterparts because their sugar is more concentrated, so make sure to stick to just one serving a day.

-15. Pink Grapefruit: 133.4 mcg RAE, 15% DV
+14. Pink Grapefruit: 15% DV

-This tart citrus fruit is a refreshing summer favorite that delivers 15 percent of the DV for vitamin A and 80 percent of the DV for vitamin C per cup.
+This tart citrus fruit is a refreshing summer favorite that delivers 133.4 mcg RAE or 15 percent of the DV for vitamin A and 80 percent of the DV for vitamin C per cup.

 Pink grapefruit contains about 30 times more vitamin A than its white counterpart.

-16. Broccoli: 120.1 mcg RAE, 13% DV
+15. Broccoli: 13% DV

-Before you poo-poo the idea of eating broccoli because you can't stand it steamed, there are several delicious ways to cook it, including roasted with salt and pepper, sauteed in a stir-fry and grilled.
+Before you forgo the idea of eating broccoli because you can't stand it steamed, there are several delicious ways to cook it, including roasted with salt and pepper, sauteed in a stir-fry and grilled.

-17. Zucchini: 100.8 mcg RAE, 11% DV
+16. Zucchini: 11% DV

-18. Mangoes: 89.1 mcg RAE, 10% DV
+17. Mangoes: 10% DV

-If you're trying to manage your sugar intake, enjoy mangos in moderation and choose lower-sugar fruit like strawberries more often.
+If you're trying to manage your sugar intake, enjoy mangos in moderation and choose lower-sugar fruit like berries more often.

-19. Asparagus: 90 mcg RAE, 10% DV
+18. Asparagus: 10% DV

 You may have heard that eating asparagus might cause stinky pee.
 While that might be true for some people, it doesn't take away from the nutrition it offers (plus, there's nothing wrong if your urine does smell after eating asparagus).

-20. Cherry Tomatoes: 62.6 mcg RAE, 7% DV
+19. Tomatoes: 7% DV

 Tomatoes also provide a powerful antioxidant, lycopene, which has been linked to a lower risk of stroke, per an October 2012 study in Neurology.

-21. Brussels Sprouts: 60.8 mcg RAE, 7% DV
+20. Brussels Sprouts: 7% DV

-Per cup cooked, Brussels sprouts have 7 percent of the DV for vitamin A, 107 percent of the DV for vitamin C and 182 percent of the DV for vitamin K.
+Per cup cooked, Brussels sprouts have 60.8 mcg RAE or 7 percent of the DV for vitamin A, 107 percent of the DV for vitamin C and 182 percent of the DV for vitamin K.

 Try these unique recipes for Brussels sprouts — none of which are roasted.